 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+Ana Rita Gameiro: The presence of water in the DES systems ___ (Step: 2.1; 2.4; 2.6) The presence of water is most of the times a requirement for the formation of the NADES.
+It is important to always measure the amount of water present in the system (Step: 3.3 and 3.4) and to report it in the manuscripts.
+This ensures the readers an accurate reproduction of what is reported.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Ana Rita Gameiro: the procedure reported is the first step in the research and development in the field of DES.
+Other methods are related with the applications envisaged. ____ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Alexandre Paiva: this technique paves the way to a consistent development methodology in the preparation of NADES.
+This is not restricted to any particular system.
+The systems presented here should be seen as an example.____ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name: ___(Write your answer here in the form of a spoken statement.
+Alexandre Paiva: Reagents and instruments presented are not hazardous.
+However, viewers should always wear laboratory individual protection equipment at all times when in a chemistry laboratory.___(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.